 Jiffycrew Post Process Line is a post process full screen effect.
 As a post process effect, we first designed it in a similar way to what others do.
 We tried to let users add a Post Process Volume, and then find blendables, and then assign post process material.
 We tried to let users move blending weight sliders to on and off the effect.
 We tried to let users make so many post process material instances to assign different scenes, and let users find and open each corresponding instance when they want to change the line style of specific scenes.

-And it was really
+And it was really mother father cumbersome.

 After we found it cumbersome, we threw away all the previous implementations and decided to make a new "one-click" method to apply lines and made it.
 With Jiffycrew Post Process Line, applying lines to your scene is simply done by dragging a blueprint actor class JiffycrewLineManager to your scene.
 All done.